SOUTHERN CULTURE ON THE SKIDS

 Doors Open: 7:00 - Show Starts: 8:00

-Southern Culture On The Skids has been consistently recording and touring around the world since its inception in 1983, when Rick Miller was a grad student at UNC-Chapel Hill.
-The current lineup (Dave Hartman - drums; Mary Huff - bass and vocals; Rick Miller - guitar and vocals) has been playing together for over 30 years.
-The band's musical journey has taken them from all-night NC house parties to late night network talk shows, and from performing at the base of Mt.
-Fuji in Japan to rockin' out for the inmates at NC Correctional Facilities.
-Their music has been featured in movies and TV, and used to sell everything from diamonds to pork sausage, and their legendary live shows are a testament to the therapeutic powers of foot-stomping, butt-shaking rock and roll.
+Southern Culture On The Skids has been consistently recording and touring around the world since 1983.
+The band (Rick Miller – guitar and vocals, Mary Huff – bass and vocals, Dave Hartman – drums) has been playing together for over 30 years.
+Their musical journey has taken them from all-night North Carolina house parties to late night TV talk shows (Conan O’Brien, The Tonight Show), from performing at the base of Mt.
+Fuji in Japan to rockin’ out for the inmates at North Carolina correctional facilities.
+They’ve shared a stage with many musical luminaries including Link Wray, Loretta Lynn, Hasil Adkins and Patti Smith.
+Their music has been featured in movies and TV, parodied by Weird Al, and used to sell everything from diamonds to pork sausage.
+In 2014 the band was honored by the Southern Folklife Collection at the University of North Carolina Chapel Hill with an exhibition featuring their music and cultural contributions.
+Their legendary live shows are a testament to the therapeutic powers of foot-stomping, butt-shaking rock and roll and what Rolling Stone dubbed “a hell raising rock and roll party.”

 Start Time: 8:00